How to Avoid Using Savings to Pay Off Debt

 Make a Budget

-Now’s the time to update or make a budget from scratch.
+Now’s a good time to update or make a budget from scratch.
 Understanding your spending vs. income is essential to help you pay off your debt and avoid going into further debt.
-Review all of your expenses and sources of income and figure out how to allocate your income across debt payments, while still allowing you to save for your future.
+You’ll want to review all of your expenses and sources of income and figure out how to allocate your income across debt payments, while still allowing you to save for your future.

 Establish a Debt Payoff Strategy

-Review each of your debts.
-Make note of the amount owed and interest rates.
+To start, you’ll need to review each of your debts, making note of the amount owed and interest rates.
 This is important to create a full picture for how much you owe.
-Then, pick a debt pay-off strategy that will work for you.
-Popular debt payoff strategies include:
+Next, you’ll need to pick a debt pay-off strategy that will work for you.
+Here’s a look at some popular debt-reduction plans.

-• The Snowball Method.
-For this method, list debts from smallest balance to largest — ignoring the interest rates.
-While making minimum payments on all debts, all extra payments should go toward the smallest debt.
-As the debts are paid off, move to the next largest debt until all debts are paid off.
+• The snowball method: With this approach, you list debts from smallest balance to largest — ignoring the interest rates.
+You then put extra money towards the debt with the smallest balance, while making minimum payments on all the other debts.
+When that debt is paid off, you move to the next largest debt, and so on until all debts are paid off.
+With this method, early wins can help keep you motivated to continue tackling your debt.

 Different people may prefer one strategy over another, the key is to select something that works best with your debts, income, and financial personality.